Plaque and tartar on teeth

 Tartar and plaque on teeth; Calculus; Dental plaque; Tooth plaque; Microbial plaque; Dental biofilm

-Plaque is the sticky coating that forms on teeth from a buildup of bacteria.
+Plaque is a sticky film that coats teeth and contains bacteria.
 If plaque is not removed on a regular basis, it will harden and turn into tartar (calculus).

-Brush at least twice a day with a brush that is not too large for your mouth.
-Choose a brush that has soft, rounded bristles.
-The brush should let you reach every surface in your mouth easily, and the toothpaste should not be abrasive.
+Brush at least twice a day for at least two minutes each time.
+The brush head should have medium to soft, rounded bristles and not be too large for your mouth, letting you reach every surface in your mouth easily.
+The toothpaste should contain fluoride, and not be too abrasive.

-- Floss gently at least once a day.
+- Floss gently at least once a day, following the technique provided by your dental professional.
 This is important to prevent gum disease.

-- Using water irrigation systems may help control bacteria around your teeth below the gum line.
+- Using water irrigation systems helps to flush out debris from between your teeth, and under your gums, which may help control bacteria around your teeth and below the gum line.

 - See your dentist or dental hygienist at least every 6 months for a thorough teeth cleaning and oral exam.
 Some people who have periodontal disease may require more frequent cleanings.

 - Swishing a solution or chewing a special tablet in your mouth may help identify areas of plaque buildup.

 - Well-balanced meals will help keep your teeth and gums healthy.
 Avoid snacking between meals, especially on sticky or sugary foods as well as food high in carbohydrates, such as potato chips.
 If you do snack in the evening, you need to brush afterward.
 No more eating or drinking (water is allowed) after the bedtime brushing.